 We always tell you the truth here at Behind the Detail, so we are giving it to you straight.
-If Fido is a regular passenger in your vehicle, it is virtually impossible to dog proof completely – short of imprisoning them in a crate in the back, of course.
+If Fido is a regular passenger in your vehicle, it is virtually impossible to dog proof completely – short of imprisoning them in a crate in the back.

-However, we do have a number of recommendations, some of them thanks to advanced technology, to help you control the after-effects of inviting Snoopy along, every time you go for a ride!
+Having said that, we do have a number of recommendations, some of them thanks to advanced technology, to help you control the after-effects of inviting Snoopy along every time you go for a ride!

 Plastic seat covers are easier to remove and clean, although not always attractive.
-Cloth seat covers are more attractive but harder to clean unless they are machine washable.
+Cloth seat covers are more attractive but harder to clean unless they’re machine washable.

-Looking at other options, you may try coating your fabrics with a water and stain-resistant fabric guard, or better yet, spend the extra money to have a protective coating applied to the interior.
+Looking at other options, you may try coating your fabrics with a water and stain-resistant fabric guard or better yet, spend the extra money to have a protective coating applied to your interior.

 Durable, long-lasting, and very difficult to wipe off, interior coatings are an excellent protective option.
 They bond to the surface on which they are applied and are designed for specific types of surfaces like leather, hard plastics, metal, wood, trim, glass, and fabric.

 For your windows, some dog owners adopt a DIY version of the race car driver’s method of tear-off plastic window guard sheets, using clear plastic wrap stretched across the area where your dog likes to look out the windows.